HHogg/remarkable-react/README.md

 ## Contributing

-I always love a contribution, but please try to add any needed additional tests, make sure previous tests pass and liniting is all good.
+:heart: contribution, but please try to add any needed additional tests, make sure previous tests pass and linting is all groovy.

 ```
 npm run test